Sales & Marketing Advice

 Some of my favorite marketing authors are Jack Trout and Al Ries, the writing team behind The 22 Immutable Laws of Marketing.
 Trout and Ries are marketing strategists whose work is simple to understand and implement.
 This book covers 22 laws that can help business owners change their perspectives about their marketing practices.

-While there’s value in all 22 marketing laws they mentioned, I have a few particularly useful favorites for my clients.
-Here are 8 of the marketing best practices that the authors discuss.
+While all 22 marketing laws they mentioned are valuable, I have a few particularly useful favorites for my clients.
+Here are eight of the marketing best practices the authors discuss.

 8 New Marketing Practices to Consider